fazil8848/cuvetttech/README.md

       ├── .env
       ├── package.json

-<<<<<<< HEAD
-**Contributing
+## Contributing

 Contributions are welcome!
 Follow these steps:

 1. Fork the repository.
 2. Create a new branch: git checkout -b my-feature-branch.
 3. Make your changes and commit them: git commit -m 'Add my feature'.
 4. Push to the branch: git push origin my-feature-branch.
 5. Submit a pull request.

-**License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Explanation of Sections:

 - **Project Name**: Add the name of your project.
 - **Features**: List out the key features of the project.
 - **Technologies Used**: Mention the tech stack (frontend and backend).